amc5/applied-data-analysis/module-05/module-05.md

 This is a version of the *Comparative Political Data Set (CPDS)*, which is "a collection of political and institutional country-level data provided by Prof. Dr. Klaus Armingeon and collaborators at the University of Berne.
 It consists of annual data for 36 democratic countries for the period of 1960 to 2014 or since their transition to democracy" (Armingeon et al. 2016).
 The full dataset consists of 300 variables, which I have pared down to a smaller set of economical and population size variables.

-> **CITATION:** Armingeon, Klaus, Christian Isler, Laura Knöpfel, David Weisstanner and Sarah Engler.
-2016.
+> **CITATION:** Armingeon K, Isler C, Knöpfel L, Weisstanner D, and Engler S. 2016.
 Comparative Political Data Set 1960-2014.
 Bern: Institute of Political Science, University of Berne.

 -   Install these packages in ***R***: {readr}, {curl}, {readxl}, {XLConnect}, {rdrop2}, {repmis}